Master of Arts in Spanish

-General admission requirements for the Graduate School are located at http://worcester.edu/graduate and must be submitted with a research paper written in Spanish (approx. 4000).
-Please note that although the Graduate Record Exam (GRE) is required, previous academic performance has more weight in the acceptance decision.
+General admission requirements for the Graduate School are located at http://worcester.edu/graduate and must be submitted with a research paper written in Spanish (approx. 4000 words).
+The GRE or MAT test is not required.

 Applicants interested in the Master of Arts in Spanish program typically possess a B.A. in Spanish or related field.

 Please contact Dr. Antonio Guijarro-Donadiós at firstname.lastname@example.org for additional information.

 |Spanish Foundation Courses||(3 credits)|

 |One course must be in Peninsular Culture, and one in Latin American Culture or Latinx Culture.||6|